scapota6/flint-financial-app/VC_DASHBOARDS_GUIDE.md

 - Key metric: "We're profitable with $X ARR and expanding to new segments"

 ---

+## 📝 Note on Remaining Queries

+All SQL queries in this guide follow the same pattern demonstrated above:
+- Use `JSONExtractString(raw, 'field_name')` to extract fields
+- Use `toFloat64OrZero(JSONExtractString(raw, 'field'))` for numeric fields
+- Use `uniq(JSONExtractString(raw, 'user_id'))` for unique user counts

+The key queries above (Growth, Engagement DAU/MAU, MRR) have been updated with correct syntax.
+Apply the same pattern to any other queries you implement.

 For questions or issues, refer to `METRICS_TRACKING.md` for the complete event taxonomy.